 ii.
 Describe how the proposed action would affect that waterbody or wetland, e.g. excavation, fill, placement alteration of channels, banks and shorelines.
-Indicate extent of activities, alterations and additions in squa nt of structures, or are feet or acres: iii.
+Indicate extent of activities, alterations and additions in squa iii.
 Will proposed action cause or result in disturbance to bottom sediments?
 If Yes, describe: ☐ Yes ☐ No iv.
-Will proposed action cause or result in the destruction or removal of aquatic vegetation? ☐ Yes No If Yes: acres of aquatic vegetation proposed to be removed: expected acreage of aquatic vegetation remaining after project completion: purpose of proposed removal (e.g. beach clearing, invasive species control, boat access): ····· proposed method of plant removal: • If chemical/herbicide treatment will be used, specify product(s): See dEIS and MLUP. c.
-Will the proposed action use, or create a new demand for water?
-Yes No If Yes: i .
+Will proposed action cause or result in the destruction or removal of aquatic vegetation? ☐ Yes No If Yes: acres of aquatic vegetation proposed to be removed: purpose of proposed removal (e.g. beach clearing, invasive species control, boat access): proposed method of plant removal: if chemical/herbicide treatment will be used, specify product(s): See dEIS and MLUP. c.
+Will the proposed action use, or create a new demand for water? ☐Yes ∠ No If Yes: i .
 Total anticipated water usage/demand per day: gallons/day ii.
-Will the proposed action obtain water from an existing public water supply? ∐Yes N o Name of district or service area: Name of district of service area.
-Does the existing public water supply have capacity to serve the proposal?
-Is the project site in the existing district? $\Box$ Yes $\Box$ No Is expansion of the district needed? $\square$ Yes $\square$ No Do existing lines serve the project site? $\Box$ Yes $\Box$ No iii.
-Will line extension within an existing district be necessary to supply the project? $\Box$ Yes $\Box$ No Describe extensions or capacity expansions proposed to serve this project: • Source(s) of supply for the district: iv.
+Will the proposed action obtain water from an existing public water supply? \Box Yes \Box No If Yes: Name of district or service area: Name of district of service area.
+Does the existing public water supply have capacity to serve the proposal? ☐ Yes ☐ No Is the project site in the existing district? \Box Yes \Box No Is expansion of the district needed? \Box Yes \Box No Do existing lines serve the project site? \Box Yes \Box No iii.
+Will line extension within an existing district be necessary to supply the project?
+If Yes: Describe extensions or capacity expansions proposed to serve this project: • Source(s) of supply for the district: iv.
 Is a new water supply district or service area proposed to be formed to serve the project site?
-If, Yes: ☐ Yes ☐No Applicant/sponsor for new district: Date application submitted or anticipated: Proposed source(s) of supply for new district: v.
+If, Yes: ☐ Yes ☐No Applicant/sponsor for new district: Date application submitted or anticipated: v .
 If a public water supply will not be used, describe plans to provide water supply for the project: vi.
 If water supply will be from wells (public or private), maximum pumping capacity: gallons/min ute. d.
-Will the proposed action generate liquid wastes?
-Yes 🗹 No If Yes: i .
-Total anticipated liquid waste generation per day: gallons/day components and approximate volumes or proportions of each): components and iii.
+Will the proposed action generate liquid wastes? ☐ Yes ☑No If Yes: i.
+Total anticipated liquid waste generation per day: gallons/day ii.
+Nature of liquid wastes to be generated (e.g., sanitary wastewater, industrial; if combination, describe all components and approximate volumes or proportions of each): iii.
 Will the proposed action use any existing public wastewater treatment facilities?
-If Yes: ☐ Yes ☐No • Name of wastewater treatment plant to be used: Name of district: • Does the existing wastewater treatment plant have capacity to serve the project? ☐ Yes ☐No • Is the project site in the existing district? ☐ Yes ☐No • Is expansion of the district needed? ☐ Yes ☐No
+If Yes: ☐ Yes ☐No Name of wastewater treatment plant to be used: Name of district: • Does the existing wastewater treatment plant have capacity to serve the project? ☐ Yes ☐No • Is the project site in the existing district? ☐ Yes ☐No • Is expansion of the district needed? ☐ Yes ☐No